SiriusZYZ/Notes/slbs/hrQA.md

 ## advantages and disadvantages?

 for advantages:
 - I have strong learning ability, which means I can learn things fast and well, even through self-learning.
 I kind of learn by myself in most of my curriculum in a very short time, but my test scores are high.
-My GPA is 3.7.
+My GPA is 3.7 and it's the top 10 percent in my major.
 - I have multi-tasking skills.
-Normally, I need to make progress on more than three different task a day this year.
+As a postgraduate student looking for a job, I need to balance the time I spend on self-promoting, academic research, and some of the project.
 But I handle them quite well.
-Normally, I would read articles of my research direction, write a compendium, stuff like that.
-In the afternoon, most of the team member are working in the office, so I prefer do the collaborative work,
-- I am able to
+I would have a regular routine to divide my time properly to make progress on different tasks.
+My timetable is also flexible, in case there is a contingency.
+- I am able to collaborate with others quite well and I could blend in the new group quickly.
+In one of my project experience, I don't know any of my teammates at first.
+But after a few round of discussion, I manage to blend in the team and collaborate well with them.
+I even keep in touch with one of the teammate after the project is done, and sometimes we exercise together in the campus.

+disadvantages:
+- Sometimes I get a little bit nervous when something important is about to take place.
+For example, if I am about to give an opening speech in front of many people, I would feel tense the night before.
+But l read a psychology article about anxiety and other negative mood, and it said anxiety is a mood that urge you to prepare for the upcoming difficulties, and it's a normal reaction.
+So whenever I feel anxious, I would  try to do something and get more prepared.
+I guess you can't actually eliminate anxiety but that helps me a lot.
+- 【先别说】Sometimes I am not assertive enough.
+It takes a little bit more time for me to make a decision and I want to hear more about others opinion.
+But this happens more when the decision is insignificant and about daily life.
+Like I often have no clue about what to eat when there are a lot of alternatives.
+But when the decision is significant, like which company is my top choice, whether I should get a master degree, What to do in an emergency,  I seldom hesitate.
 ## biggest achievement?

+- I think my biggest achievement for now, is that I balance my life very well in the postgraduate study.
+I learn a lot during my research on DFOS application.
+I also learn a lot about programming and contribute to the open-source community.
+- I also manage to make a bunch of good friends during this period of time, they are from different school and we are having a good time.
+- I also read a lot about psychology, history and other subject beyond my scope.

 ## your weakness? and how to compensate?

-## what do you see yourself in 3-5 years?

 ## A word to describe yourself?